 (6) Claims of Privilege or Protection of Work-Product Materials.

 (A) Information, Documents, or Electronically Stored Information Withheld.

-When a party withholds information, a document, or electronically stored information in response to a written discovery request on the claim that it is privileged or subject to protection as work product, the party must promptly identify in writing the information, document, or electronically stored information withheld and describe the nature of that information, document, or electronically stored information in a manner that—without revealing information that is itself privileged or protected—will enable other parties to assess the claim.
+(i) When a party withholds information, a document, or electronically stored information in response to a written discovery request on the claim that it is privileged or subject to protection as work product, the party must promptly identify in writing the information, document, or electronically stored information withheld and describe the nature of that information, document, or electronically stored information in a manner that—without revealing information that is itself privileged or protected—will enable other parties to assess the claim.

+(ii) The parties may stipulate to, or the court may order, alternate requirements to reduce the burden and expense of providing the information required by this rule, such as identification by category or excluding certain categories of documents.

+(iii) A party seeking to modify the requirements of this rule must confer with the opposing party in an attempt to reach agreement.
+Disputes must be presented at the Rule 16(d) Scheduling Conference, or under Rule 26(d).

 (B) Inadvertent Production.
 If a party contends that a document or electronically stored information subject to a claim of privilege or of protection as work-product material has been inadvertently produced in discovery, the party making the claim may notify any party who received the document or electronically stored information of the claim and the basis for it.
 After being notified, a party: (i) must promptly return, sequester, or destroy the specified document or electronically stored information and any copies it has; (ii) must not use or disclose the document or electronically stored information until the claim is resolved; (iii) must take reasonable steps to retrieve the document or electronically stored information if the party disclosed it before being notified; and (iv) may promptly present the document or electronically stored information to the court under seal for a determination of the claim.
 The producing party must preserve the document or electronically stored information until the claim is resolved.

 (c) Protective Orders.

 (1) Generally.
-A party or any person from whom discovery is sought may move for a protective order in the court where the action is pending—or alternatively, on matters relating to a deposition, the court in the county where the deposition will be taken. dSubject to Rule 26(c)(4), the court may, for good cause, enter an order to protect a party or person from annoyance, embarrassment, oppression, or undue burden or expense, including one or more of the following:
+A party or any person from whom discovery is sought may move for a protective order in the court where the action is pending—or alternatively, on matters relating to a deposition, the court in the county where the deposition will be taken.
+A person receiving a request to preserve electronically stored information may move for a protective order in the court in the county where the action is pending, as provided in Rule 45.2(d)(2).
+Subject to Rule 26(c)(4), the court may, for good cause, enter an order to protect a party or person from annoyance, embarrassment, oppression, or undue burden or expense, including one or more of the following:

 (A) forbidding the discovery;